Employer of Record

 Employment Contracts in France

 In France, employment contracts govern the relationship between employer and employee, regardless of the type or duration of the contract.
-While permanent contracts (“Contrat à Durée Indéterminée” or CDI) are not always required to be in writing, they must comply with the applicable collective agreement of the company, which may stipulate mandatory information to be included.
+While permanent contracts (“Contrat à Durée Indéterminée” or CDI) are not always required to be in writing, the employer must still provide the employee with the essential information on the employment relationship, and the contract must comply with the applicable collective agreement of the company.

 However, for fixed-term contracts (“Contrat à Durée Déterminée” or CDD), written documentation is mandatory, and certain information must be clearly outlined.